Myth of the High Tax Bracket Due to Overtime Work and Extra Shifts for Nurses

 Source from ATO Tax Rate 2023-2024

-Grace loves travelling and wants to save some extra money for her trip.
+Grace loves traveling and wants to save some extra money for her trip.
 London and Thailand have been on her wishlist for years.
 To achieve that goal, she picks up an extra 12-hour shift every week through uPaged.
 She earns an additional $40,100 through this work.
 This additional amount brings her total assessable income to $120,100.
 This income pushes her up to the next marginal tax rate bracket, $120,001 – $180,000 (see table above).
-However, this doesn’t mean the entire salary will be taxed at 37%.
+This doesn’t mean the entire salary will be taxed at 37%.

 In fact, only the additional $100 will be taxed at 37%.
 You can calculate your income after tax with ATO Tax Calculator